giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 These checks establish the numerical bridge between the generalized sectional coefficients and the cross-section momenta used by Carrera and Giunta.

-The next step is to generate the complete set of non-zero sectional coefficients required by the $N=4$ fundamental nucleus before applying the Navier specialization.
+Before generating the complete coefficient set, the coordinate-component correspondence and the remaining benchmark specialization must be fixed explicitly.

 ## 8. Coordinate and displacement-component correspondence